hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-The toad is huge, coarse, and discoloured by mould, and reminds of the fairytale dogs with eyes as big as saucers that the old Danish soldier could summon with a tinderbox.
+The toad is huge, coarse, and discoloured by mould.
+It reminds of the fairytale dogs, with eyes as big as saucers, that Hans Christian Andersen's old Danish veteran could summon with a tinderbox.
 The toad would be more at home beneath a well than the carpark of a teppenyaki joint.